Subgraphs and motifs in a dynamic airline network

-Some $B_{SM}(\cdot)$ require careful interpretation: for instance, a node might have high $B_{SM}(\widetilde{M}_{11}^{(4)})$ because it is the center of many 4-stars, or frequently a spoke.
-To avoid this problem, we report this measure in Table \ref{tab:subgraph_centrality} for regular subgraphs only: the triangle ($M_{7}^{(3)}$), the non-nested 4-circle ($\widetilde{M}_{30}^{(4)}$), and the 4-complete ($M_{63}^{(4)}$).\footnote{The nodes that we have not seen before in the paper are Austin-Bergstrom (AUS), Dallas Love Field (DAL), Los Angeles (LAX), General Mitchell, Milwaukee (MKE), and San Diego (SAN).} We find that: \begin{itemize} \item The top-ten rankings for $DC$ and $B_{S}$ and $B_{SM}(M_{7}^{(3)})$ include the same set of nodes, and are very similar.
-The correlations in 2013Q4 across \emph{all} nodes, between $DC$ and $B_{S}$, and between $DC$ and $B_{SM}(M_{7}^{(3)})$, are 98.8\% and 98.9\% respectively.
-So, high degree nodes are associated with more closed walks of all lengths, and with triangles (which are closed walks of length three).
+where $\{\widetilde{M}_{a}^{(b)}\}$ is the set of all induced subgraphs of type $\widetilde{M}_{a}^{(b)}$ in the graph, and $\mathbf{1}(\cdot)$ is an indicator function.
+Some $B_{SM}(\cdot)$ require careful interpretation: for instance, a node might have high $B_{SM}(\widetilde{M}_{11}^{(4)})$ because it is the center of many 4-stars, or is frequently a spoke.
+To avoid ambiguity, we report this measure in Table \ref{tab:subgraph_centrality} for some regular subgraphs: the triangle ($M_{7}^{(3)}$), the induced 4-circle ($\widetilde{M}_{30}^{(4)}$), and the 4-complete ($M_{63}^{(4)}$).
+We find that: \begin{itemize} \item The top-ten rankings for $DC$ and $B_{S}$ and $B_{SM}(M_{7}^{(3)})$ include the same set of nodes, and are very similar.
+The correlations in 2013Q4 across \emph{all} nodes are 98.8\% (between $DC$ and $B_{S}$) and 98.9\% (between $DC$ and $B_{SM}(M_{7}^{(3)})$).
+High degree nodes are associated with more closed walks of all lengths, and with triangles.

 \item The top-ten rankings for $B_{SM}(\widetilde{M}_{30}^{(4)})$ and $B_{SM}(M_{63}^{(4)})$ display several interesting differences to $DC$.
-First, Denver is the top-ranked node by 4-complete membership (still, in 2013Q4, $DC$ and $B_{SM}(M_{63}^{(4)})$ are correlated at 97.5\%).
-Second, the non-nested 4-circle $B_{SM}(\widetilde{M}_{30}^{(4)})$ rankings are very different to $DC$, and include eight ``new'' nodes, with Orlando top-ranked (in 2013Q4, $DC$ and $B_{SM}(\widetilde{M}_{30}^{(4)})$ are correlated at only 59.5\%).
+First, Denver (DEN) is the top-ranked node by 4-complete membership.
+Second, the induced 4-circle $B_{SM}(\widetilde{M}_{30}^{(4)})$ rankings are very different to $DC$, and include eight ``new'' nodes, with Orlando (MCO) top-ranked.
+In 2013Q4, $DC$ and $B_{SM}(\widetilde{M}_{30}^{(4)})$ are correlated at only 59.5\%.
 This shows, surprisingly given the results on $B_{S}$, that different nodes can become important when one considers membership of \emph{particular} topologies.

-\item The 2013Q4 correlations between degree centrality $B_{SM}$ for \emph{nested} subgraphs are all very high (96\% -- 99\%), and the latter will not give us a more informative measure here than degree centrality.
+\item The 2013Q4 correlations between degree centrality $B_{SM}$ for \emph{non-induced} subgraphs are all very high (96\%--99\%), and the latter do not give us a more informative measure here than degree centrality.

 \end{itemize}